 Bruce Levenson reported that he desired to sell his part of the ownership due to controversy that surrounded the franchise.
 Bruce Levenson is the Co-founder of UGC, or, the United Communications Group, which was established in 1977.
 Before establishing the UCG he was a writer for the Observer Publishing group and the Washington Star.
 He is also TechTarget’s Director and also serves in this position for their online development, TechTarget.com.

-Bruce Levenson is known to be involved with several benevolent actions as a known philanthropist.
 At one time, the “I Have a Dream Foundation” also had Bruce as their President.
 He also owns the company, Atlanta Spirit.
 He earned a Bachelor’s degree in the field of Art from the renowned Washington University and possesses a Juris Doctor’s degree from the American University.
 For more info, visit brucelevenson.com.